phetdam/numpy-lapacke-demo/README.rst

 ``LinearRegression``
 ~~~~~~~~~~~~~~~~~~~~

-Fit a linear model with intercept by ordinary least squares on the Boston house
+Fit a linear model with intercept by least squares on the Boston house prices
-prices data using SVD.
+data using QR decomposition.

 .. code:: python3